-Neither MSSB nor any of our affiliates provide tax or legal advice and, therefore, are not responsible for developing, implementing or evaluating any tax strategies that may be employed by the client.
+Neither MSSB, neither Graystone nor any of our affiliates provides tax or legal advice and, therefore, are not responsible for developing, implementing or evaluating any tax strategies that may be employed by the client.
 The client should develop any such strategies or address any legal or tax-related issues with a qualified legal or tax adviser.